Key takeaway

 - ADI: 0.03 mg/kg body weight per day

-- ARfD: 0.6 mg/kg body weight
+- ARfD: 0.6 mg/kg body weight (Both expressed as sodium trifluoroacetate)

 These values were derived using a weight-of-evidence (WoE) approach, incorporating 170 studies, including developmental and reproductive toxicity data, biomonitoring, and mechanistic studies.
 A significant driver for the revised ADI was a reduction in thyroid hormone levels observed in an extended one-generation reproductive toxicity study in rats.

-Trifluoroacetic Acid: Widespread Use and Exposure
+Trifluoroacetic Acid: Widespread Use And Exposure

 TFA is a persistent degradation product of various industrial chemicals including refrigerants, fluorinated polymers, and pharmaceuticals.
 It is also a known metabolite of several PFAS and pesticide active substances, which has raised concern over cumulative and long-term human exposure.